cilium/cilium/Documentation/security/network/encryption-ipsec.rst

     * Transparent encryption is not currently supported when chaining Cilium on top of other CNI plugins.
 For more information, see :gh-issue:`15596`.
     * :ref:`HostPolicies` are not currently supported with IPsec encryption.
+    * IPsec encryption is not currently supported in combination with IPv6-only clusters.